AdorianM/Assembly-From-Image/README.md

 # Assembly From Image

-Transforms a PNG image into an assembly variable
+Transform an image into an assembly variable.

 Just drag & drop your PNG file to Serve.exe (or manually run the .py script with the png location as an argument) and you'll get a file containing the declaration of an assembly compatible variable.